I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Comparisons to AC/DC are unavoidable when listening to Metal Rendez-vous (and indeed, most of the band's catalog) due to Storace's Bon Scott-esque vocals and Krokus' propensity for groan-worthy double-entendres and puns in their lyrics and song titles, just like their Aussie heroes.
 What Krokus lacks in subtlety, they make up in terms of catchiness and sheer volume!

-My brother owned Hardware on cassette back in the day and it was a frequent player back then, but I've never owned a copy myself, therefore I hadn't heard it in at least a quarter century.
+My brother owned Hardware on cassette back in the day and it was a frequent player back then, but I hadn't heard it in at least a quarter century.
 The rumbling "Celebration" gets things off to a moody start before kicking into "Easy Rocker," which salutes the band's fans clad in leather jackets, covered with patches of "those heavy bands."
 A particularly nasty groupie is immortalized in "Smelly Nellie," and it doesn't take much imagination to figure out what the charming "Mr. 69" is about.
 Contemporary audiences will likely be shocked at a line in album-closer "Mad Racket" in which Storace barks about a rival, "He's a transvestite -- he's a fag!"
 (I don't think he's talking about a cigarette...)
 Of the three albums included in this set, Hardware was my least favorite, in spite of a few decent tracks.
 It just doesn't have the fire of the two albums that bookend it. .

 "Rock City" (1981)